skyecas/skyecas/README.md

 ### About me

-I’m an associate software engineer for the [Metal as a Service](https://maas.io/) team at Canonical.
+I’m a software engineer I for the [Metal as a Service](https://maas.io/) team at Canonical.
 Prior to that, I studied Physics, Astronomy, and Cosmology and the University of Portsmouth where I graduated with First class Masters.

 I love writing code with Python, and I reckon I've become fairly competent with it in the many years since 2011.